kop1/nnplus/README.txt

 HOW IT WORKS
-	usenet groups are specified, message headers (binaries and parts) are downloaded for the groups, releases are created from completed sets of binaries by applying regex to the message subject. releases are categorised by regexing the message subject. metadata from tvrage, tmdb, imdb and amazon are applied toeach created release. after a configurable number of days the header data is deleted from the database, but the releases remain.
+	usenet groups are specified, message headers (binaries and parts) are downloaded for the groups, releases are created from completed sets of binaries by applying regex to the message subject. releases are categorised by regexing the message subject. metadata from tvrage, tmdb, rotten tomatoes, imdb and amazon are applied toeach created release. after a configurable number of days the header data is deleted from the database, but the releases remain.

 CHOOSING NEWSGROUPS
 	groups can be manually entered if you know the name. groups can also be bulk added when